ratatui/ratatui-website/src/content/docs/tutorials/json-editor/ui-main.md

 ## The bottom navigational bar

-It can help new users of your application, to see hints about what keys they can press.
+It can help new users of your application to see hints about what keys they can press.
 For this, we are going to implement two bars, and another layout.
-These two bars will contain information on 1) The current screen (`Main`, `Editing`, and `Exiting`), and 2) what keybinds are available.
+These two bars will contain information on 1) the current screen (`Main`, `Editing`, and `Exiting`), and 2) what keybinds are available.

 Here, we will create a `Vec` of `Span` which will be converted later into a single line by the `Paragraph`.
 (A `Span` is different from a `Line`, because a `Span` indicates a section of `Text`